 Problems affecting white blood cells

-Normally, you produce 100 billion white blood cells a day.
 Your white blood cell count can be low for a number of reasons—when something is destroying the cells more quickly than the body can replenish them or when the bone marrow stops making enough white blood cells to keep you healthy.
 When your white blood cell count is low, you are extremely susceptible to any illness or infection, which can spiral into a serious health threat.

 A number of diseases and conditions may influence white blood cell levels:

 Weakened immune system.
-This is often caused by illnesses such as AIDS/HIV or by treatments related to cancer.
+This is often caused by illnesses such as HIV/AIDS or by treatments related to cancer.
 Cancer treatments such as chemotherapy or radiation therapy can destroy white blood cells and leave you vulnerable to infection.

 Infection.
 A higher-than-normal white blood cell count usually indicates some type of infection—white blood cells are multiplying to destroy an enemy, such as bacteria or a virus.

 Myelodysplastic syndrome.
 This condition causes abnormal production of blood cells.
 This includes white blood cells in the bone marrow.

 Cancer of the blood.
 Cancers including leukemia and lymphoma can cause uncontrolled growth of an abnormal type of blood cell in the bone marrow.
 This results in a greatly increased risk for infection and or serious bleeding.

 Myeloproliferative disorder.
 This disorder refers to various conditions that trigger the excessive production of immature blood cells.
 This can result in an unhealthy balance of all types of blood cells in the bone marrow and too many or too few white blood cells in the blood.